baekgyuchoi/product-arena/README.md

 The site is now closed.

-This site was built to
+This site was developed to:

-1. Scrape product details from Amazon from specific categories using an Amazon web scraper
+1. Scrape Product Details: Extract product information from Amazon across specific categories using a custom-built Amazon web scraper.
-2. Read mass amounts of reviews and perform sentiment analysis with AI
+Perform Sentiment Analysis: Process and analyze large volumes of product reviews with AI-driven sentiment analysis to derive meaningful insights.
-3. Generate SEO-optimized pages to provide customized 1:1 product comparisons between "all" products within a category ex.
-Monitors, Laptops, Phones, Cameras, etc
+2. Generate SEO-Optimized Pages: Create customized 1:1 product comparison pages for every product within a category (e.g., Monitors, Laptops, Phones, Cameras), optimized for search engine indexing.
-4. 1:1 product comparisons open up NxN level of article pages that can each be indexed on Google SEO.
-Each article is unique and significant (most of them do not exist on the internet yet, so it provides value).
-Google SEO algorithm appreciates this and does not flag our articles even if it is mass produced
+3. Expand Content Reach: The 1:1 comparisons exponentially increased the number of unique article pages, enhancing SEO performance and ensuring each page provided valuable, unique content that was not widely available online.
+Google's SEO algorithm recognized the uniqueness and utility of these articles, which prevented them from being flagged as mass-produced content.

-To be honest, I ran out of money while running project and had to shut it down when it was at ~300visits per day with ~7000 pages.
-Cost for AI tokens and time it took to get return via small percentages on Amazon Affiliates was not enough to keep page up.
-Original plan was to get ~500,000 + pages in short amount of time to keep page self-sufficient financially.
+Unfortunately, the project faced financial challenges.
+Despite achieving around 300 daily visits and generating approximately 7,000 pages, the expenses for AI tokens and the time required to earn returns via Amazon Affiliates were unsustainable.
+The initial goal was to scale up to over 500,000 pages quickly to achieve financial self-sufficiency, but the costs ultimately led to the shutdown of the site.